-Using Cost, Quality, and Clinical Outcomes to make evidence-based decisions
+Using Cost, Quality and Clinical Outcomes to make evidence-based decisions

 Healthcare professionals understand the importance of a high-quality product and one that makes economic sense as well.
-In this ever-changing healthcare landscape, healthcare providers must focus not only on the best clinical option for their patients but also on the most cost-effective option.
-They can no longer focus solely on the individual procedure but must also be mindful of the total care of that patient, including follow-up, the patient's return to work, and the patient's overall quality of life.
+In this ever-changing healthcare landscape, healthcare providers must not only focus on the best clinical option for their patients, but also the most cost-effective option.
+They can no longer focus solely on the individual procedure, but must also be mindful of the total care of that patient, including follow-up, the patient's return to work, and the patient's overall quality of life.